 Denver Zoo not only works tirelessly to improve our planet for wild animals and wild places around the world, but also places a strong focus on our home state of Colorado through the following projects:

-Boreal Toad Breeding And Reintroduction Expand
+• Boreal Toad Breeding And ReintroductionCollapse

-Colorado Pika Project Expand
+• Colorado Pika Project

 The Colorado Pika Project leverages the skills and passion of more than 500 community science volunteers to collect detailed data on the climate-sensitive American pika.
 As an indicator species, these diminutive rabbit relatives help us understand the effect of climate change.
 The Colorado Pika Project is a partnership between Denver Zoo and Rocky Mountain National Park, in collaboration with the White River National Forest, Rocky Mountain National Park, Colorado Parks & Wildlife, the University of Colorado Boulder and Colorado Mesa University.

-Mt.
-Blue Sky Wildlife Safety Interventions Expand
+• Mt.
+Blue Sky Wildlife Safety Interventions

-Mount Evans, the highest paved road in North America, receives more than 200,000 visitors per year.
-Visitors bring salt, which attracts bighorn sheep and mountain goats into parking lots and trailheads-creating human-wildlife conflict.
+Collapse Mount Blue Sky, the highest paved road in North America, receives more than 200,000 visitors per year.
+Visitors bring salt, which attracts bighorn sheep and mountain goats into parking lots and trailheads—creating human-wildlife conflict.
 Denver Zoo, with support from National Geographic, is stepping in to help resolve this conflict.
 We are taking soil cores to identify salt sources, engaging visitors to stop wildlife-feeding and other destructive behavior and deterring mountain goats and bighorn sheep by spreading mountain lion urine in parking lots.

 By 1908, Denver Zoo’s 18 American bison were all that remained in Colorado.
 In our first official field conservation effort, the Zoo partnered with Yellowstone National Park officials and others to help propagate the endangered species.
 In 1914, the growing conservation herd was restored to Genesee Park and placed under the care of Denver Mountain Parks.
 Denver Zoo continues to work with DMP on bison conservation, prairie restoration and cultural reconciliation—and since 2021, we have worked with the City of Denver to Donate 47 bison to Native American communities as a form of reparations.